 The select statement inside the If exists block will check whether the DB name New_database is in the system.
 If True (DB exists), then only the next DROP statement will execute.
 Otherwise, it will skip and will not perform the drop.

-How to Rename Database?
+How to Rename Database in SQL Server?

 To rename the database in the SQL server, we can simply use the system stored procedure sp_renamed, and the syntax is: